-The Company released the valuation allowance recorded against its Mexico deferred tax assets as of March 31, 2022.
-Given its recent history of earnings, current earnings and anticipated future earnings, the Company concluded that there is sufficient positive evidence available to reach a conclusion that the valuation allowance is no longer needed in Mexico.
-The release of the valuation allowance resulted in the recognition of deferred tax assets of \$829,000.
-The Company, after considering all available evidence, fully reserved against all deferred tax assets in the U.S. and Netherlands since it is more likely than not such benefits will not be realized in future periods.
+The Company, after considering all available evidence, fully reserved against all deferred tax assets in the U.S. since it is more likely than not such benefits will not be realized in future periods.
 The Company will continue to evaluate its deferred tax assets to determine whether any changes in circumstances could affect the realization of their future benefit.

 The Company has filed tax returns for federal, state and foreign jurisdictions.
-The Company's evaluation of uncertain tax matters was performed for tax years ended through March 31, 2022.
-Generally, the Company is subject to audit for the years ended March 31, 2021, 2020 and 2019.
-The Company has elected to retain its existing accounting policy with respect to the treatment of interest and penalties attributable to income taxes and continues to reflect interest and penalties attributable to income taxes and continues to reflect interest and penalties attributable to income tax provision or benefit as well as its outstanding income tax assets and liabilities.
-The Company believes that its income tax positions and deductions would be sustained on audit and does not anticipate any adjustments to result in a material change to its financial position.
+The Company's evaluation of uncertain tax matters was performed for tax years ended through March 31, 2023.
+Generally, the Company is subject to audit for the years ended March 31, 2022, 2021 and 2020.
+The Company has elected to retain its existing accounting policy with respect to the treatment of interest and penalties attributable to income taxes, and continues to reflect interest and penalties attributable to income taxes, to the extent they arise, as a component of its income tax provision or benefit as well as its outstanding income tax assets and liabilities.
+The Company believes that its income tax positions and deductions would be sustained on audit and does not anticipate any adjustments result in a material change to its financial position.

-NOTE 16 - Employee Benefit Plan
+NOTE 15 - Employee Benefit Plan

 The Company has a program to contribute and administer a qualified 401(k) plan.
 Under the 401(k) plan, the Company matches employee contributions to the plan up to 4% of the employee's salary.
-Company contributions to the plan amounted to an aggregate of \$50,600 and \$89,000 for the years ended March 31, 2022 and 2021, respectively.
+Company contributions to the plan amounted to an aggregate of \$101,000 and \$51,000 for the years ended March 31, 2023 and 2022, respectively.

-NOTE 17 - Revenue Disaggregation
+NOTE 16 - Revenue Disaggregation